anudnov/adm_windows/backup_mssql.md

 DEALLOCATE user_db_cursor

 ```
-3. Create job in Task Scheduler
+3. Create new task in "Task Scheduler"